Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_ISTIO.md

 Note: The workshop has been tested with and is written for Istio 1.20.1.

-Note 2: If you completed the **Istio Handson** workshop recently you should have downloaded Istio 1.20.1 already, skip to **2.
+Note 2: If you completed the **Istio Handson** workshop recently or if you are running this workshop on bwLehrpool, you should have downloaded Istio 1.20.1 already, skip to **2.
 Install Istio** then.

 1. Get the Istio code: